START HERE →

 Practical Nontoxic Living™ Episode 110

 Most bean bags are made with synthetic textiles and plastic or foam fillings—major sources of indoor air pollution and hidden toxic exposures in the home.
-These materials off-gas harmful chemicals, including flame retardants, VOCs (volatile organic compounds), and endocrine-disrupting compounds.
+These materials off-gas chemicals that can include flame retardants, VOCs (volatile organic compounds), and endocrine-disrupting compounds.
 So this simple request quickly turned into a home detox decision.

-Listen to my personal experience with responding to my daughter's request to buy a toxic bean bag for her bedroom.
+Listen to my personal experience responding to my daughter's request to buy a conventional bean bag for her bedroom.

-The problem lies in what they’re made of:
+The answer depends on what they're made of:

 • Textiles: Most bean bag covers are made from polyester, microfiber, nylon, faux leather, vinyl, other synthetic fabrics, or blended fabrics.
 They're often treated with chemical finishes like stain repellents, antimicrobial coatings, or flame retardants.